Dental implants. Prosthetic phase

 The Periotest is a specific device that measures the degree of implant mobility inside the bone.
 It has the advantage of measuring the levels of subclinical mobility using an ultrasonically vibrating probe.

-The Periotest is successful in assessing the stability status of an implant, but it can detect the quantity of bony osseointegration only in terminal cases (that means 3 to 6 months after the implant placement).
+The Periotest is successful in assessing the stability status of an implant.
+Still, it can detect the quantity of bony osseointegration only in terminal cases (3 to 6 months after the implant placement).

 Periotest